datawithdanny/sql-masterclass/course-content/step2.md

 ### How Do I Run These Code Examples?

-Reveal the code, click on it to copy and paste it directly into the SQLPad interface then click on the `Run` button in the top right of SQLPad or hit `cmd` + `enter` on Mac or `control` + `enter` on Windows to run the query.
+Reveal the code, click on the right hand corner in GitHub to copy it to your clipboard and paste it directly into the SQLPad interface then click on the `Run` button in the top right of SQLPad or hit `cmd` + `enter` on Mac or `control` + `enter` on Windows to run the query.

 > Remember to clear all previous SQL queries from SQLPad before running each new SQL query to avoid clashes in generated outputs!